S

 Societies are built on shared meanings.
 They are the cement that holds cultures together: without shared meaning, communities collapse.

 If we want to achieve something together, we must realize the necessity of shared meaning.
-If everyone's views are taken seriously, a maze of shared meaning has been cast.
-Then there is one mind because everyone shares the same meaning.
+If everyone's views are taken seriously, everyone shares the same meaning.

 Show

-The company is not a one-man show -nor one-woman.
+A company is not a one-man-show -nor one-woman.

 Shrinking